-Frankenlog consists of three main components: A monthly calendar, a task list, and a bank of weekly trackers.
+Frankenlog consists of three main components: A monthly calendar, a task list, and daily/weekly habit trackers.
 This walk-through is being done in an A5-sized official Bullet Journal, so keep that in mind when counting out the spaces in your own book.
 While it takes a little time each month to draw this out, I find it to be quite enjoyable.
 You know, till I screw up a line and then curse the Gods.

 The top of the left page of the spread holds the monthly calendar.
-Each day is a 3×3 box containing a small box for the date and another to be used for tracking habits.
-Using the key at the bottom of the calendar, it is possible to track up to five different habits each day by marking the small box to indicate which habits have been completed.
-Entering all five marks creates a starburst symbol.
+Each day is a 3×3 area with its date and a box (gray in the pic above) to be used for tracking habits.
+Using the key at the bottom of the calendar, you can track up to five different habits each day by marking the small box to indicate which habits have been completed (I usually just track four, but you do you).
+Entering all the marks creates a starburst symbol.
 Congrats!
 You’ve achieved a “Star Day!”
-I know, it’s cheesy, but I find it strangely motivating!
+I know, it’s cheesy, but I find it strangely motivating.
 Feel free to write “Nailed It,” or “Boo-Yah!” instead.

-You’ve probably noticed that the calendar boxes are too small to schedule much.
+You’ve probably noticed that those 3×3 calendar days are too small to schedule much.
 Don’t worry – I’ll come back to that in a bit.

 The Weekly Boxes

 On the left side of the calendar there is a column to be used for tracking weekly habits and tasks.
 These spaces can be used for scheduling things that have to be done during that week, but not on a specific day.
 Each of these represents the week on the calendar to their right.
 In the example above, the first weekly box is for the week of Spizzuary 1st thru the 5th, the second one is for the week of the 6th thru the 12th, and so on.

 The small boxes within each weekly section (gray in my setup) are used to track weekly habits the same way you track daily habits.
 At the bottom of the calendar, I create one key for weekly habits and another for the daily ones.